Probing Charged Higgs Bosons in the 2-Higgs Doublet Model Type-II with Vector-Like Quarks: Introduction

-Here, rather than invoking a complete theoretical scenario embedding VLQs (like, e.g., Compositeness), we simply adopt a simplified approach by manually extending the 2HDM-II with two VLQ representations (singlet and doublet), in the spirit of Refs.~\cite{Aguilar-Saavedra:2013qpa,Benbrik:2015fyz,Badziak:2015zez,Angelescu:2015uiz,Arhrib:2016rlj,Benbrik:2019zdp}, i.e., for the purpose of assessing the phenomenological consequences of such a modifications in general, irrespectively of the underlying theory.
-Indeed, we will be able to prove that the VLQ loops entering $b\to s\gamma$ transitions can cancel the large contributions due to $H^\pm$ ones, thereby reducing the aforementioned limit on $m_{H^\pm}$ down to something as light as $m_{W^\pm}$.
-We deem this to be an interesting result, for two reasons.
-On the one hand, charged Higgs bosons with a mass less than $m_t$ (hereafter, we ignore the role of $m_b$ in $H^\pm$ decays) can then be searched for in $t\bar t$ production and $t\to H^+ b$ + c.c. decays also in such an extended 2HDM-II (hereafter, 2HDM-II+VLQ for short).
-On the other hand, the aforementioned cancellation between VLQ and $H^\pm$ contributions requires rather small values for the masses of such VLQs, specifically, of the one with charge $+2/3$ (denoted by $T$, in a sense, a top-quark companion), which can then also be used as a means to produce $H^\pm$ states, via $pp\to T\bar T$ and $T\to bH^+$ + c.c. decays, for $m_{H^\pm}$ values up to, roughly, $m_T-m_b$.
-We will dwell on all these aspects in our analysis.
+Here, rather than invoking a complete theoretical scenario embedding VLQs (like, e.g., Compositeness), we adopt a simplified approach by manually extending the 2HDM-II with two VLQ representations (singlet and doublet), in the spirit of Refs.~\cite{Aguilar-Saavedra:2013qpa,Benbrik:2015fyz,Badziak:2015zez,Angelescu:2015uiz,Arhrib:2016rlj,Benbrik:2019zdp}, i.e., for the purpose of assessing the phenomenological consequences of such a modifications in general, irrespectively of the underlying theory.
+Indeed, we will be able to prove that the VLQ loops entering $b\to s\gamma$ transitions can cancel the large contributions due to $H^\pm$ ones, thereby reducing the aforementioned limit on $m_{H^\pm}$ down to approximately $200$ GeV for the doublet scenario (2HDM+$TB$) and to around 500 GeV in the singlet scenario(2HDM+$T$). {However, we shall see that achieving this reduction relies on large mixing angles, a condition largely contradicted by constraints imposed by the oblique parameters $S$ and $T$.
+The focus then will shift to the production of $H^\pm$ states through $pp\to T\bar T$ and $T\to H^\pm b$, with $H^\pm\to tb$, resulting in a final state characterised by two top and four bottom quarks ($2t4b$). }

-The plan of this paper is as follows.
-The next section is devoted to introduce our 2HDM-II+VLQ framework.
+The plan of this paper is as follows: The next section is devoted to introduce our 2HDM-II+VLQ framework.
 Then we proceed to discuss both theoretical and experimental bounds on it.
-Sect.~\ref{sec:results} presents our numerical results, for the two chosen VLQ representations in turn, including providing Benchmark Points (BPs) ameanable to further phenomenological investigation aimed at extracting signatures of the 2HDM-II+VLQ scenario at the LHC.
+Sect.~\ref{sec:results} presents our numerical results for the two chosen VLQ representations in turn, including providing Benchmark Points (BPs) amenable to further phenomenological investigation aimed at extracting signatures of the 2HDM-II+VLQ scenario at the LHC.
 Finally, we conclude.
+(We also have some appendices.)